 Are there privacy risks when the VPN is off?

 Yes.
 Without a VPN, your data can be more easily observed on untrusted networks, and your traffic is more likely to be visible to your ISP and network operators.
 Always enable HTTPS, consider privacy-enhancing browser settings, and limit sensitive activity on untrusted networks.
+Vpn in microsoft edge: how to use browser extensions, OS-level VPNs, setup, testing, and best practices for Edge users 2026

 What’s a VPN kill switch and should I enable it when turning VPN off?

 A kill switch automatically blocks traffic if the VPN connection drops, preventing data leaks.
 It’s a good idea to leave it enabled when you’re using a VPN for privacy and security, especially on mobile devices or laptops.
-Urban vpn para edge

 Can I stay connected to a VPN but still access local devices?